meng1994412/rosukulele/README.md

 9. Repeat steps 1-8 until pitch error is below a specified tolerance
 10. Repeat steps 1-9 until on each of the 4 ukulele strings

-The expectation is to have a tuned ukulele at the end of the all of these steps.
-This entire process can be ran by running the command `roslaunch rosukulele main.launch _ar:=true _setup_only:=false`
+After completing all of these steps, the expectation is to have a tuned ukulele, fit for use by the great man himself, Israel Kamakawiwoʻole.
+This entire process can be initiated by running the command `roslaunch rosukulele main.launch _ar:=true _setup_only:=false`

 ## Nodes